Fiona Campbell | Fieldfisher

 I initially qualified as a barrister in 2005.
 Having practiced commercial law at the Bar for three years, I moved to private practice and re-qualified as a solicitor (Ireland, 2009; UK, 2010).
 From 2011 until 2017, I spent time as in-house counsel in various multinational consultancies based in London, where I focused on combining law with technology to effectively manage high-profile disputes and investigations.
 I returned to private practice in 2017.

-I hold a Bachelor of Civil Law Degree (National University of Ireland, Galway, 2003), a Master's Degree in International Law (TCD), and a Barrister-at-Law degree (King's Inns, 2005).
-In addition, I possess various eDisclosure and Privacy accreditations (CIPP/E).
-I am also an accredited mediator.
-In 2022, I was rated as a Thomson Reuters "Stand-Out Lawyer".
+I hold a Bachelor of Civil Law (University of Galway, 2003), a Master’s in International Law (Trinity College Dublin), and a Barrister-at-Law degree (King’s Inns, 2005).
+I am also an accredited mediator, a member of the Oil and Gas Arbitration Club, and hold various specialist accreditations in eDisclosure, AI and privacy (including CIPP/E).

 What others say…